 Gaining Access to Food

-For Students and Children: If your Milwaukee Public School students needs a meal during school closures, there are 20 distribution areas where students can pick up meals.
+For Students and Children: If your Milwaukee Public School students needs a meal during school closures, there are distribution areas where students can pick up meals.
+Additionally, Milwaukee Public Schools (MPS) will provide a dinner meal along with breakfast and lunch and produce bags every Thursday to MPS students or anyone 18 years old or younger.
 Find locations here.

 Find answers here to questions on how the pandemic will impact USDA Child Nutrition programs.